 Conclusion

 Understanding the difference between genetic and inherited traits is essential for navigating the complexities of health, heredity, and personal potential.
-"Genetic" refers to the information encoded in our DNA, representing the potential for certain traits, while "inherited" describes the actual transmission of those genes from parents to offspring.
+On the flip side, "Genetic" refers to the information encoded in our DNA, representing the potential for certain traits, while "inherited" describes the actual transmission of those genes from parents to offspring.
 Recognizing that genetic inheritance is not necessarily genetic destiny empowers us to make informed decisions about our health, lifestyle, and reproductive choices.